Who we are...

 On Elephants and other Minds

-For the past 3 years Patricia has been working on a new project that further boosts her educational experience and career.
+For the past 4 years Patricia has been working on a new project that further boosts her educational experience and career.
 She not only continues her research but also mentors students and professional individuals who seek guidance and support in their educational endeavours.
-A keen believer in knowledge, education and excellence she has always tried to pursue all in every possible way in all aspects of her life.
+A keen believer in knowledge, education and excellence she has always tried to pursue these in all aspects of her life.
 It is along this quest that elephant Minds is born.

 Gladys M. Acevedo is a Latin American writer, essayist and artist.
 She was born in Goya, Corrientes, Argentina.
 She started Law studies at U.N.R. but decided to follow her dream and become a writer instead.
 Already at a very young age Gladys had often felt her passion for Literature.

 Among Gladys Acevedo’s work we find La Rebelión de los Infieles (novel based on the myths and legends of north Argentina, published in 2014), El Secreto de las Golondrinas (in edit), La Novena Pichincha (in edit), Curuzú (published in 2012, a novel based on the popular Gaucho Antonio Curuzú Gil).
-Gladys continues working on various fronts; she is writing not one but two books: Yo, Andresito-historical novel based on the life of Andrés Guasurarí Artigas and El Edén sin Eva (exploring the last days of Eva Perón).
-At the moment she is also working tirelessly on her new project- Museo Gauchesco Curuzú, opening in 2016 in Goya-and in collaboration with elephant Minds she continues to participate in works of cultural and educational interest: literature, languages, and the history of north-east Argentina-its myths and legends.
+Gladys continues working on various fronts; she is writing not one but three books: Yo, Andresito (historical novel based on the life of Andrés Guasurarí Artigas), El Edén sin Eva (exploring the last days of Eva Perón), and Las tres muertes de Camila (a novel base on the life of Camila O'Gorman).
+Gladys also works tirelessly on what is probably her biggest project- Museo Gauchesco Curuzú, a museum opened in 2016 in Goya-and in collaboration with elephant Minds she continues to participate in works of cultural and educational interest: literature, languages, and the history of north-east Argentina-its myths and legends.

 Philipp was born in Switzerland in 1977.
 As part of his educational experience he embarked on a Commercial Apprenticeship and later a ‘Commercial’ Professional Matura.
 After his army service, he also worked in an accountant’s office for several years.